Voit delivers go-ahead hit as Yanks beat Red Sox in Game 1 of doubleheader

 Luke Voit delivers go-ahead hit as Yankees beat Red Sox in Game 1 of doubleheader

-Voit knows he’s going to be a part-timer at best when Rizzo is ready to play, which could be as soon as Wednesday.
+Luke Voit hit a two-run, go-ahead single in the fifth as the Yankees came from behind for their fourth consecutive victory and improved to 4-10 against Boston this season.
+The Yankees (67-52) trailed the Red Sox (69-52) by one game for the second AL wild card going into the nightcap.

-But Voit is making the most of his chances.
-On Tuesday afternoon, Voit hit a two-run, go-ahead single in the fifth inning as the Yankees came from behind to beat the Red Sox, 5-3, before 39,078 in the first game of a split doubleheader at Yankee Stadium.
+The game was a makeup from July 15, when the Yankees returned from the All-Star break with a COVID outbreak.

-The Yankees were trailing 3-2 going into the fifth inning of the seven-inning game when they batted around and scored three runs.
+The Yankees were trailing 3-2 when they batted around in the fifth and scored three runs.

 Up came Voit, who knows his time as the everyday first baseman is short.
-Rizzo returned to the club on Tuesday and worked out on the field for the first time since he went on the COVID IL on Aug.
-8.
+Anthony Rizzo returned to the club on Tuesday and worked out on the field for the first time since he went on the COVID IL on Aug.
+8. His return is imminent.

 Pinch hitter Giancarlo Stanton followed with a 116.3-mile per hour RBI single to center to give the Yankees a 5-3 advantage.